jahreh/source/README.md

 # source
-Since I am unable to use Wikis, this will provide sources for the different projects (for the time being) This is not a complete for the projects.
+Since I am unable to use Wikis, this will provide sources for the different projects (for the time being).
+This is not a complete for the projects.

 For a complete documentation for: